Dr. Samplaski is a urologist at Keck Medicine of USC and an internationally recognized leader in male infertility, andrology and microsurgery.

 She has a love for water.

 “When I was growing up, I wanted to be a marine biologist.
-I still follow some of my childhood passions through my love for traveling to my favorite destinations, such as Costa Rica.
-Some things I still have yet to check off my bucket list, include traveling to Iguazu Falls and Kilimanjaro and shark cage diving.”
+I still follow some of my childhood passions, through my love for traveling to my favorite destinations, such as Costa Rica.
+Some things I still have yet to check off my bucket list include traveling to Iguazu Falls and Kilimanjaro, and shark cage diving.”

 She lives her life by two specific mantras.

-“Two pieces of advice have stuck with me my entire life: treat people how you would like to be treated, and live boldly.”
+“Two pieces of advice have stuck with me my entire life: Treat people how you would like to be treated, and live boldly.”

 “I love my job because I get to be involved in the lives of people who are trying to have a baby.
-I’m inspired to continue to be the best physician everyday because of the joy on a couple’s face when they learn they are pregnant.
+I’m inspired to continue to be the best physician every day because of the joy on a couple’s face when they learn they are pregnant.
 It’s hard to describe how beautiful that is.”

 Technology has significantly advanced her field.

-“Two of the most influential advancements in my field are: in vitro fertilization – a series of complex procedures used to treat fertility or genetic problems and assist with conception of a child – and how the operative microscope has revolutionized the success rates of vasectomy reversals.
+“Two of the most influential advancements in my field are: in vitro fertilization — a series of complex procedures used to treat fertility or genetic problems and assist with conception of a child — and the operative microscope, which has revolutionized the success rates of vasectomy reversals.
 What I would like to see happen in my lifetime is sperm maturation as a solution for infertility caused by cancer treatments in young boys who have not yet reached puberty, so they can have children in the future.”